-If you have a feline friend in your home, chances are, your cat has had a hairball.
-Hairballs in cats can sometimes be normal, but when do they become a medical concern for your furry friend?
-Obviously, cat grooming is a necessary task that can help provide health and wellness factors to your best friend.
-We sat down with Trupanion veterinarian Dr. Caroline Wilde, to discuss what to watch for with hairballs in cats and best practices for prevention in the future.
+If you have a feline friend in your home, chances are your cat has had a hairball.
+Hairballs in cats are a normal occurrence.
+The question is when do they become a medical concern for your furry friend?
+Naturally, cat grooming is a necessary task that provides health and wellness factors to your best friend.
+We sat down with Trupanion veterinarian, Dr. Caroline Wilde, to discuss what to watch for with hairballs in cats and best practices for prevention in the future.

 How do cats get hairballs?